Children and young people under the care and supervision of a Local Authority are referred to as “Looked After Children”.

 These are children who are made subject to a Compulsory Supervision Order via the Children’s Hearing system, but remain at home with their families receiving support and assistance to address the grounds of referral that led to their attendance at a Children’s Hearing.
 See SCRA links above for more information.

-You can view or download various Scottish Children's Reporter Administration (SCRA) leaflets from their website including
+You can refer to our Children's Hearings web page.
+You can also view or download various Scottish Children's Reporter Administration (SCRA) leaflets from their website including

 The principal statutory legislation that outlines the local authority's responsibilities towards "looked after children" are the Children (Scotland) Act 1995, the Children's Hearings (Scotland) Act 2011 and the Adoption and Children (Scotland) Act 2007:

 Sees children and young people looked after and accommodated usually with foster carers, at the request of their parents.
 It is therefore a voluntary agreement.

 This is the statute by which children become subject to Compulsory Supervision Orders (either at home or accommodated through the decision of a Children’s Hearing).